Al3xSk1/3x_plus_1/README.md

 run Run.ps1

-If it doesn't work check the Run.ps1 file and edit the version of R or location of R. The reason it is done this way is because using the R command reults in an alias for invoke-history being used
+If it doesn't work check the Run.ps1 file and edit the version of R or location of R. The reason it is done this way is because using the R command results in an alias for invoke-history being used

 ### Linux and MacOS